imgag/ngs-bits/doc/GSvar/configuration.md

 	- path to BED file
 - *text\_editor*: Path of the preferred text editor.
 It is e.g. used to open log files.

+If you want to run GSvar with a GSvar server, you need to provide these settings as well:

+* `server_host` - Server name.
+* `server_port` - Server port.
+* `curl_ca_bundle` - Path to certificate CRT file used by the server.
+If not proviced, the client and/or IGV cannot access BAM files over HTTPS.
+* `display_user_notifications` - Enable/Disable showing user notifications from the server in the client.

 ## Filters

 Default filters can be defined using these files, located in the same folder as the `GSvar` executable.